-Let's take a look at an example of an action that will open a new window of your application:
+Let's take a look at an example of an action that opens a new window of an app:

--n or any other argument will not make your application magically open a new window.
-It is up to your application to handle and interpret command line arguments.
+-n or any other argument will not automatically make your app open a new window; your app must handle and interpret command line arguments.
 The GLib.Application API provides many examples and an extensive documentation on how to handle these arguments, particularly the command_line signal.